ulloaza/rusty-swag/README.md

 # Rusty-Swag

 A Rust tool for discovering and testing Swagger/OpenAPI specifications.
 Automatically finds API endpoints, detects PII exposure, tests endpoints for basic function as defined by the YAML (*With custom headers as potentially necessary from WebApp), and generates sample HTTP requests from identified specifications.
 Provides a bit more flexibility to usage with other tools where using Burp's OpenAPI Extension isn't viable.
+This was written quick and in a weekend, and is by no means perfect but useful for CTFs or generating requests on the fly.

 ## Installation